 The initial financial burden of buying a car is significant, including the deposit, stamp duty, registration, and insurance.
 These upfront costs can strain finances, requiring substantial savings or loans.

 Owners are responsible for all maintenance and repairs, which can be unpredictable and costly.
 As vehicles age, maintenance costs tend to increase.
 This can place a financial burden on the owner.
-If you don’t have a separate savings plan just for this, it could make owning a car a burden.
+If you don’t have a separate savings plan just for this, it could make owning a car financially tricky.

-Ownership ties you to the vehicle, making it less flexible if your circumstances change.
+Ownership ties you to the vehicle, making it relatively inflexible if your circumstances change.
 Selling a car can be time-consuming and may result in financial loss especially during a period of rapid depreciation.
-This lack of flexibility can be a disadvantage for those who anticipate changes in their lifestyle and have variable income
+This lack of flexibility can be a disadvantage for those who anticipate changes in their lifestyle and have variable income.

-Used car prices are fluent and with so many new models coming into the market, its difficult for used cars to maintain the worth.
-Unfortunately the manufacturers putting discounts on a new car, hurt the price you bought the car for – its money that will never be made back
+Used car prices are fluid and with so many new models coming into the market, its difficult for used cars to maintain value.
+Unfortunately manufacturers putting discounts on a new car can also affect the future value of the vehicle you purchased.

 Who it’s for:

-Drivers who want to keep a car long term (over 12+ years.
-They have the the capital to manage ongoing costs and high mileage (over 500km/ week) is a priority📌 Want to estimate the hidden costs of ownership?
-Visit the NRMA car cost calculator to see average depreciation and servicing by model.
+Drivers who want to keep a car long term (5+ years) with the capital to manage ongoing costs and high mileage (over 500km/ week) are the key audience.

 Option 2: Leasing a Car